 Transactions in foreign currencies are initially recorded in the functional currency rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rate of exchange ruling at the end of the financial reporting period.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates prevailing as at the date of the initial transactions.
-Nonmonetary items measured at the fair value in a foreign currency are translated using the exchange rates at the date of the initial transactions.
 Nonmonetary items measured at the fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 All differences are taken to "Other income" in the consolidated statement of income under "Unrealized foreign exchange gains (losses)" account.